WHAT MAKES A TEXT EASY OR DIFFICULT TO READ?

 Does readability matter in other subject areas?

 Too often, our content-area texts are two or more years beyond the grade levels of our students.
 An inability to read the material can lead to a lack of understanding of the subject.
 In fact, we may not realize it, but even our assignments and tests may be written at a level beyond the students.
-A simple check of the reading difficulty of a prompt or problem can help to ensure that our students aren’t penalized in demonstrating their knowledge by a lack of understanding of the task.
+A simple check of the reading difficulty of a prompt or problem can help to ensure that our students aren’t penalized by a lack of ability to read the assignment.